artefactual/atom-docs/user-manual/access-content/navigate.rst

 or :term:`edit <edit mode>` mode, with the record's name/title display below (as a sub-title).

-On :ref:`Browse <browse>` and :doc:`Search <../access-content/search-atom>`
-pages, the :term:`title bar` displays the number of results returned for the current query.
+On :ref:`Browse <browse>` and :ref:`Search <search-atom>` pages, the :term:`title bar` displays the number of results returned for the current query.
 Elsewhere in the application, the title bar gives context to the user about the :ref:`page type <page-types>` currently being viewed.

 .. _recurring-text-links:

 Text links
 ----------

 Blue text always represents a link to a related entity (for example, from an :term:`archival description` to the :term:`authority record` of the record's :term:`creator`).
 When you hover your cursor over a link, the text darkens in color.
 Text links behave similarly to internet `hyperlinks